-- Place aquafaba* in a mixer bowl and beat for about 2 minutes until it’s white and stiff.
-Remove from mixer and gently mix in coconut palm sugar, vanilla, plant-based milk, and coconut oil.
+- Place aquafaba* in a mixer bowl and beat for about 2 minutes, until stiff peaks form.
+Remove from mixer and gently fold in coconut palm sugar, vanilla, plant-based milk, and oil.

-- Stir in whole wheat flour, all purpose flour, baking powder, and salt (optional) gently, only until combined.
+- Gently fold in whole wheat flour, all purpose flour, baking powder, and salt (optional), until combined.

 - Spray a 9 x 9 inch baking dish with non stick cooking spray.

 - Spread batter in the bottom of the dish.

 - In a small bowl, mix margarine, sugar, cinnamon, oats, coconut and almonds together with a fork to create crumbly texture.

 - Sprinkle crumbs over strawberries and place in the oven.
 Bake for about 50-55 minutes, until fork comes out clean and surface is golden brown.